w3c/wcag3/guidelines/groups/layout/no-obstruction/no-infinite-scrolling.md

 type: supplemental
 ---

-Content does not include infinite scrolling.
+:term[Content] does not include infinite scrolling.